Master of Science in Speech-Language Pathology, Master's

 St. Francis de Sales: The patron saint of hearing and the deaf

-The Master of Science (MS) education program in speech-language pathology at DeSales University is an Applicant for Candidacy by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at DeSales University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, +1 (800) 498-2071 or +1 (301) 296-5700.
+Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The program was awarded a candidacy accreditation status on February 19, 2022, by the CAA.
+This candidacy accreditation cycle is effective February 1, 2022 through January 1, 2027.